 The loss of winter snow pack will greatly reduce a major source of groundwater recharge and summer runoff, resulting in a potentially significant lowering of water levels in streams, rivers, lakes, and wetlands during the growing season.

-Some areas will experience decreased precipitation as a result of global warming.
+Some areas will experience decreased precipitation as a result of climate change and global warming.
 Drought conditions can also impair water quality, because as water supplies decline, the concentration of contaminants increases.
 Additionally, lack of access to clean water disrupts good hygiene and may prevent adequate hydration.

 - Microfiltration removes particles in the range of approximately 0.1 to 1 micron.
 Filters that are rated as 1 micron absolute effectively remove major cysts such as Giardia Lamblia and Cryptosporidium

 - Ultrafiltration falls between reverse osmosis and micro filtration in terms of the size of particles removed, with Ultrafiltration removing particles in the 0.002 to 0.1 micron range, and typically removing organics over 1,000 molecular weight while passing ions and smaller organics.
 Ultrafiltration removes particulates, cyst, bacteria and substantially reduces the amount of viruses